 But the next words from his father trumped even that, booming in the room, even penetrating out into the hall and the neighboring rooms.

-Grabbing his collar, he was screaming in the face of his son, his youngest son, his son that had forsaken his own name.
-Galen could do naught but look at his out of control father.
-He looked down at the man that had raised him, he looked down.
+He grabbed the collar of his son.
+Screaming in the face of his son, his youngest son, his son that had forsaken his own name.
+Galen could do naught but look at his trembling father.
+He looked down at the man that had raised him.
+He looked down.
 His father had gotten shorter in the years he had been gone.

 “To her most ungrateful!
 And insane child!”